Los Angeles Fathers' Rights Attorney

 The laws in California will allow both parents the opportunity to fight for custody and visitation.
 Having both mother and father figures in the child's life has shown to be beneficial to a child's upbringing.
 This means fathers can assert their right to maintain their relationship with their child, even if they were not married to the mother at the child's birth.

-A Father’s Right to Receive Child Support
+Do Fathers Have a Right to Receive Child Support?

 When it comes to child support, it’s not uncommon for people to believe that a father must always pay child support to the mother and not vice versa.
 In California, child support can’t take a parent’s sex into account – mothers and fathers are equally responsible for providing their child with financial support.